matlin100/send_email_for_all_gobs_list/README.md

 GMAIL_APP_PASSWORD=yourapppassword

-sometimes you will need to create a special password key for Third party applications on google security and pass the password key that provided by google to the .env password navigating to https://myaccount.google.com/security.>Enable 2-Step Verification (if you haven’t already):>back to the security page (https://myaccount.google.com/security).>Scroll down to the “Signing in to Google” section.>
+sometimes you will need to create a special password key for Third party applications on google security and pass the password key that provided by google to the .env password navigating to https://myaccount.google.com/security > Enable 2-Step Verification (if you haven’t already):>back to the security page (https://myaccount.google.com/security).>Scroll down to the “Signing in to Google” section.>
 Find “App passwords” and click on it.> and set a new password